 The Divine Feminine

 A program consisting entirely of music written by women for the women of ModernMedieval Voices.
 All the pieces were commissioned by the ensemble and represent diverse and wide-ranging viewpoints, individual voices united through the common purpose of writing for the unique vocal sonorities of an all-female trio.
 Composers include Caroline Shaw, Julianna Barwick, Angelica Negron, Jacqueline Horner-Kwiatek, Pamela Madsen, Bora Yoon and Gilda Lyons.

-Excerpts from O Jerusalem by Hildegard of Bingen, from the program Words of Love and Wisdom, performed at The Metropolitan Museum of Art, NYC
+Excerpts from O Jerusalem by Hildegard of Bingen, from the program The Living Word, performed at The Metropolitan Museum of Art, NYC

 Wynter Wakeneth (Andrew Lovett) from the program A Midwinter Feast, performed at Princeton University

 Green Groweth the Holly/The Holly and the ivy performed at Dumbarton Oaks, Dec 2021

 Meditation (Jacqueline Horner-Kwiatek) recorded live at The Cloisters, NYC